Dadmatech/DadmaTools/README.md

 ## Loading Persian Word Embeddings
+To start using embedding please install fasttext:

+`pip install fasttext`

 download, load and use some pre-trained Persian word embeddings.

 dadmatools supports all glove, fasttext, and word2vec formats.